Molson Coors: European acquisitions

 On February 2, 2011, the company purchased Sharp's Brewery of Cornwall in England for £20 million.

-In early 2012 the company expanded into the Central and Eastern Europe markets by acquiring the region's market-leading brewery StarBev from CVC Capital Partners.
+In early 2012, the company expanded into the Central and Eastern European markets by acquiring the region's market-leading brewery StarBev from CVC Capital Partners.

 Miller acquisition

-In September 2015 Anheuser-Busch Inbev announced that it had reached agreement to acquire competitor SABMiller for $107 billion.
+In September 2015, Anheuser-Busch Inbev announced that it had reached agreement to acquire competitor SABMiller for $107 billion.
 During the merger discussions between the two companies in 2015, the U.S. Department of Justice (DOJ) had agreed to the proposed deal only on the basis that SABMiller "spins off all its MillerCoors holdings in the U.S. — which include both Miller- and Coors-held brands — along with its Miller brands outside the U.S."

 SABMiller agreed to divest itself of the Miller brands by selling its stake in MillerCoors to Molson Coors.
 The merger between Anheuser-Busch Inbev and SABMiller closed on October 10, 2016.
 The spinoff deal was completed on October 11, 2016.
 As per the agreement with the regulators, SABMiller sold to Molson Coors full ownership of the Miller Brewing Company brand portfolio.